nammu-io/fhir-mapping-glycemia-fr/README.md

 2. Place the data you want to map in the repo as a CSV file.
 In this case we use data from blood gucose sensor in the InputGlycemiaRawdata.csv file

 3. Create a mapping:
    Define a mapping from your CSV data to the FHIR resources.
 This could be a simple 1-to-1 mapping or more complex transformations depending on your data.
 In the mapping.py file you will find an example in python.
+Create a folder output and modify the `mapping.py` script to define your specific mapping rules.

 4. Transform the data:
-   To use the `mapping.py` script:
+   To use the `mapping.py`:

-- Modify the `mapping.py` script to define your specific mapping rules.
    - Run the script using the command `python mapping.py`.

 The `mapping.py` script uses the mappings defined in the script to convert the CSV data into FHIR format.